James Murdoch suffers BSkyB revolt, but hangs on

 Murdoch is chairman of News International, News Corp's British newspaper arm, and deputy chief operating officer at News Corp.

-"We were concerned that James Murdoch remains chairman of the board and that we should like to see a new and independent chairman appointed," Jubb said.
+"We wrote to Mr Ferguson to advise him that we were concerned that James Murdoch remains chairman of the board and that we should like to see a new and independent chairman appointed," Jubb said.

 "We pointed out that our misgivings had been heightened by the revelations of stewardship short-comings at the News of the World, a title for which Mr Murdoch bore a measure of responsibility."

-During the phone hacking furore Murdoch appeared regularly as a representative of News Corp and among a flurry of statements also gave evidence to a parliamentary committee that was later criticised by politicians as being misleading.
+During the phone hacking furor Murdoch appeared regularly as a representative of News Corp and among a flurry of statements also gave evidence to a parliamentary committee that was later criticized by politicians as being misleading.

-British media regulator Ofcom has said it is monitoring developments in the phone-hacking investigations.
-It has a duty to ensure that owners of UK media are "fit and proper."

-Shares in BSkyB closed almost flat, slightly below the blue-chip FTSE index.

 "It's a very clear shot against his bows," said Peel Hunt analyst Patrick Yau.
 "Some of the current shareholders are unhappy with his performance, not necessarily to do with BSkyB because the company has performed quite well, but in terms of wider issues and perhaps he needs to heed those warnings."